-• The State does not permit or prohibits the use of seclusion
+The state does not permit or prohibits the use of seclusion

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

 The State does not permit the use of seclusion.

-DOM and the case management agencies are jointly responsible for ensuring that seclusion is not used for waiver participants.
-The case management team is responsible for monthly contact with waiver participants to ensure safety and to ensure quality of services provided.
+DOM and the case management agencies are jointly responsible for ensuring that seclusion is not used for waiver persons.
+The case management team is responsible for monthly contact with waiver persons to ensure safety and to ensure quality of services provided.
+The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.

 All providers are required to receive training in methods to detect abuse, neglect and exploitation which includes unauthorized use of seclusion.
-The person and their environment is monitored to detect unauthorized use of seclusions during provider scheduled visits, unannounced home visits by the provider's supervisor, monthly home visits by the case management agency and randomly selected annual visits by DOM staff.
+The person and their environment is monitored to detect unauthorized use of seclusions during provider scheduled visits, unannounced home visits by the provider's supervisor, monthly home visits by the case management agency and randomly selected annual visits/telephone interviews by DOM staff.
 Incidents of seclusion are immediately reported verbally and in writing by the case manager to their supervisor and the Department of Human Services (DHS).
 The report is also sent to DOM.
 The Mississippi Attorney General's Office is also contacted to report allegations of Vulnerable Adult Abuse.